 About the President

-Dr. John Jasinski and his wife of 28 years, Denise, have four children – Matt, Joe, Leah and Lucas – along with a recent addition to the family, a dog, Ruby.
+Dr. John Jasinski and his wife of 30 years, Denise, have four children – Matt, Joe, Leah and Lucas – along with the family’s dog, Ruby.

 Dr. Jasinski began his Northwest Missouri State University presidency July 1, 2009.
 He returned to Northwest after serving the institution from 1986 to 2001 as a faculty member, department chair and associate provost and receiving awards such as the University Service Award and National Broadcast Adviser of the Year.

-Dr. Jasinski knows business, having led his own small business from 2001 to 2007, consulting with organizations of all types across all sectors.
+Jasinski knows business, having led his own small business from 2001 to 2007, consulting with organizations of all types across all sectors.
 His business realized year-over-year enhanced net revenues through delivery of personalized customer-focused performance excellence training, coaching, business planning and organizational assessment.
-He also served as Chief Academic and Chief Operating Officer for Northwood University from 2007 to 2009.
+He also served as chief academic and chief operating officer for Northwood University from 2007 to 2009.

-Dr. Jasinski recently served as a book reviewer for the American Society for Quality’s Advancing the STEM Agenda: Quality Improvement Supports the STEM Agenda, led a workshop for the Coordinating Board for Higher Education (CBHE) and Missouri Department of Higher Education (MDHE) on organizational assessment and was invited to and presented at a statewide workshop sponsored at the CBHE’s Board Forum titled “Sharing Perspectives on Local, State and National Higher Education: Maintaining Academic Quality.”
+Jasinski has served as a book reviewer for the American Society for Quality’s Advancing the STEM Agenda: Quality Improvement Supports the STEM Agenda; led a workshop for the Coordinating Board for Higher Education (CBHE) and Missouri Department of Higher Education (MDHE) on organizational assessment; and was invited to and presented at a statewide workshop sponsored at the CBHE’s Board Forum, titled “Sharing Perspectives on Local, State and National Higher Education: Maintaining Academic Quality.”

 His previous work includes serving a yearlong sabbatical at the National Institute of Standards and Technology, as a judge for the Missouri Quality Award and aiding in the design of the accrediting method known as the Academic Quality Improvement Program (AQIP, part of the Higher Learning Commission and Northwest’s accreditor).
 He served as a committee member for the MDHE’s Performance Funding Task Force and a member of the Mid-America Intercollegiate Athletics Association Marketing Task Force and Expansion Project Team.
 In addition, he served on a statewide team for the National Governors Association Policy Academy intended to strengthen postsecondary accountability systems.